1 Intelligence activities and intelligence information

 1.8 Negative phenomena in information and communication systems

-2. Protection of classified information and security clearance proceedings requested by the National Security Office (NBÚ)
+2 Protection of classified information and security clearance proceedings

 As to the protection of classified information, the Security Information Service performed the tasks stipulated in Act No. 412/2005 Coll., on the protection of classified information and security capacity, as amended.

-In 2008, the Security Information Service received 373 new requests to carry out investigations in the framework of security proceedings concerning the issuance or cancellation of “Secret” and “Top Secret” security clearances of natural persons from the National Security Office, and completed 418 such investigations.
-The number of completed investigations exceeds that of the requests received in 2008, as it also includes some investigations based upon requests of the National Security Office submitted in 2007.
-With respect to security proceedings concerning natural persons, the Security Information Service also conducted, upon request of NBÚ, 485 personal checks using information from its databases.
-As to verifications of security capacity of natural persons, the Service received 143 requests from the National Security Office and completed 135 investigations.
-In addition, the Security Information Service investigated 101 business entities and checked 437 business entities using information from its databases.
+In 2008, the Security Information Service received 374 new requests to carry out investigations in the framework of security proceedings concerning the issuance or cancellation of “Secret” and “Top Secret” security clearances of natural persons from the National Security Office, and completed 326 such investigations.
+As to business entities, the Service received 28 requests and completed 19 investigations.
+As to verifications of security capacity of natural persons, the Service received 91 requests from the National Security Office and completed 83 investigations.
+In addition, the Security Information Service, acting upon requests from the National Security Office, checked 5,065 natural persons and 794 business entities using information from its databases.

 The tasks the President and the government give to the Security Information Service are consistent and compliant with legal competencies of the Service.

-If asked by relevant authorities, the Security Information Service can also provide its opinion with respekt to applications for the Czech citizenship, diplomati centry visas, permament residence in the territory of the Czech Republic, refugee status etc. The Service prepared more than 300 such statements last year.
-In addition, the Service processed more than 2,000 requests pertaining to licence proceedings concerning the trade in military equipment and materiel and dual-use products.
+If asked by relevant authorities, the Security Information Service can also provide its opinion with respect to applications for the Czech citizenship, diplomatic entry visas, permanent residence in the territory of the Czech Republic, refugee status etc. The Service prepared almost 1,100 such statements last year.
+In addition, the Service processed almost 2,000 requests pertaining to license proceedings concerning the foreign trade in military equipment and materiel and dual-use products.

-In 2008, the Security Information Service was performing tasks falling into its legal jurisdiction either independently, or in cooperation with other intelligence services and relevant ministries.
-In addition, it also answered specific questions of the Prime Minister and individual members of the Czech government.
+In 2009, the Security Information Service was performing tasks falling into its legal jurisdiction either independently, or in cooperation with other intelligence services and relevant ministries.
+In addition, it also answered specific questions of the Prime Minister and individual ministers of the Czech government.

 The cooperation focuses particularly on international terrorism, extremism, illegal migration and organized crime, proliferation of weapons of mass destruction and their carriers, trade in weapons and arms, and operations of foreign intelligence services.